kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 - Create the test case with comprehensive configurations such as servers and databases to simulate the production environment.
 - Any new code changes are tested before being pushed to production

-#### Test environment characteristics
+#### Testing environment characteristics

-A test environment is characterized by the following:
+A testing environment is characterized by the following:

 - It uses an isolated lab-like environment.
 - Has multiple test techniques.